Ceylon Vs. Saigon Cinnamon: Which is Healthier?

 Health Benefits of Ceylon Cinnamon

-Ceylon has been proven to be helpful for diabetes management.
-The linked meta-study reviews 16 clinical trials on Ceylon cinnamon and concludes that it’s a “potential therapeutic agent for diabetes."
-It’s important to note that all of the studies in this review were conducted in vitro (test tube studies) or on animals, but the use of animal models in clinical diabetes research is well-established and less complex than issues like mental health disorders (which don’t translate as well to animal studies).
+It’s important to note that all of the studies in this review were conducted in vitro (test tube studies) or on animals, but the use of animal models in clinical diabetes research is well-established and the insights are more transferrable than conditions like mental health disorders (where the insights from animal studies don't tend to translate as well to humans).

 The primary chemical compounds theorized to be responsible for these health benefits are the polyphenols in cinnamon, which is why we standardized our Ceylon Cinnamon supplement to 8% flavonoids, which is a polyphenol.
-This ensures a minimum potency of the product, and Illuminate Labs Ceylon Cinnamon Extract is one of the few cinnamon supplements on the market to be standardized based on medical research.

-If someone were to indulge in a pro-inflammatory “cheat meal,” for example, supplementing after-the-fact with a potent anti-inflammatory compound like Ceylon cinnamon could reduce the harmful impact of the unhealthy food intake.
-Because Ceylon cinnamon is rich in antioxidants, consuming it after consuming a cheat meal like a pizza may be healthier than consuming a pizza alone, because the antioxidants in the cinnamon can minimize the inflammatory response to the processed food meal.
+Because Ceylon cinnamon is rich in antioxidants, taking it after consuming a "cheat" meal like pizza may be healthier than consuming pizza alone, because the antioxidants in the cinnamon can minimize the inflammatory response to the processed food.

 Similarly, someone may be undergoing a period of stress like a finals week or a challenging week at work.
-During these times of increased stress on the body, there may be significant benefit to supplementing with anti-inflammatory compounds.
+During these times of increased stress on the body, there may be benefit to supplementing with anti-inflammatory compounds.

 Health Benefits of Saigon Cinnamon